Sumner PC & Associates

 - Sentencing hearings.

 These hearings all have strict procedural rules and requirements.
 At Sumner & Associates, we will ensure that you meet these requirements and are fully prepared for each proceeding.
-To understand the process of trying a criminal case in more detail, review the following “Steps in a Criminal Case” section.
+To understand the process of trying a criminal case in more detail, review the following “Steps of a Criminal Case in Michigan” section.

 What happens throughout a criminal case can be confusing.
 The following summary explains how a criminal case in our adult courts generally progresses through Michigan’s criminal justice system.
 Specific procedures may vary from county to county.

 When a crime is committed in your county, a citizen can make a complaint by calling “911″, which acts as our Central Dispatch for all police calls.
-An officer then will be dispatched to handle the case.
+A Michigan State officer will then be dispatched to handle the case.
 Sometimes the police see the crime occur and can take immediate action without a citizen’s complaint.

 All crimes must be investigated by a police agency.
 The prosecutor’s office does not accept complaints from the public as we have no legal authority to investigate the crime.
 If you come to the prosecutor’s office wishing to file a complaint, we will ask that you contact a police agency for an investigation.

 The investigation by police may include: interviews of witnesses, victims and suspects; visiting, viewing, measuring and photographing the crime scene; collecting physical evidence such as clothing, fingerprints, or blood samples which may have to be sent to a crime laboratory for analysis; identifying suspects through crime scene analysis, witness statements, and lineups.
 This may take days, weeks and even months!
 Because a thorough investigation is necessary to a successful prosecution, the police may not be able to arrest the suspect immediately.

 Sometimes, but not often, the investigation by the police may lead to the need for a grand jury to review the evidence.
 However, this procedure is not often used in Michigan anymore.